Pylons/pyramid/docs/narr/introduction.rst

 It is inspired by :term:`Zope`, :term:`Pylons`, and :term:`Django`.
 It uses the :term:`WSGI` protocol to handle requests and responses.

-:mod:`repoze.bfg` is written by Agendaless Consulting and a community of contributors.
-It is developed primarily by people who come from the world of :term:`Zope` but for whom Zope as a web application development platform has lost some of its attraction.
+:mod:`repoze.bfg` is written by :term:`Agendaless Consulting` and a community of contributors.
+It is developed primarily by people who come from the world of :term:`Zope`.
 Its authors also have experience developing applications using many other web frameworks.

 The first release of :mod:`repoze.bfg` was made in July of 2008.
 Since its first release, it has undergone many improvements, and has